yuhorizons/yuhorizons.github.io/recipes/movie.md

 * DIR-Alarm going off.
 Everyone is frantic but Edwin is still asleep.
 * ---
 * Daniel: Mom, where are my pants.
 * Catherine: Mom, where is my hat.
+I can't find it.
+Im always losing it.
-* Dad: Honey where is my phone.
+* Dad: Honey! where is my phone.
 * Mom: I need to pack here guys.
 Just look for it yourselves.
+* Catherine: But mommy you always find the stuff in seconds.
 * ---
 * Dad:
 * Are we all ready!
 Lets go go go.
 Everyone get in the car.